10 Healthy Diet Tips for Busy Medical Students

 As a med student, you probably keep a surplus of unhealthy ‘white coat snacks’ in your pockets.
 Instead, hoard up on healthy snack choices, such as:

 3. Eat More Fruits & Veggies

-Another factor that’s responsible for the decline of health and wellness for medical students are nutritional deficiencies.
-You need the right type of fuel to burn the midnight oil if you attempt to pull a late nighter during clinical rotations.
+Another factor that’s responsible for the decline of health and wellness for medical students is nutritional deficiencies.
+You need the right type of fuel to burn the midnight oil if you attempt to pull a late-nighter during clinical rotations.